how to chart moods

 Are you in a social-regenerative mood?
 Meet with friends to do something that nourishes you.
 Or are you feeling social-expensive?
 Do something that you’re not easily motivated to do but that your loved ones want to do with you.

-Notice which activities are expensive for you.
-Make time after those for your regenerative activites.
-Whether you’re more introverted or extroverted, take note of how often you need social interaction to keep a healthy balance.
+It’s important to notice which activities are expensive for you.
 Whether you’re a morning person or a night owl, dedicate your expensive mood to

 (Originally posted on okjuan.medium.com.)